Estecka/mc-Variants-CIT-wiki/Getting Started & Troubleshooting.md

 `modelPrefix` can be whatever your want, but keep note of what you choose.
  The trailing slash '`/`' at the end of the prefix is important !

-Starting MC 1.21.4, the leading `item/` in the model prefix is implied, but if you want your pack to be cross-compatible with MC 1.21.3 and earlier, you should always specify it.
+Starting MC 1.21.4, the leading `item/` in the model prefix is implied, but if you want your pack to be compatible with MC 1.21.3 and earlier, you should always specify it.

 See [here](Module-Configuration#modelPrefix) for an advanced description of the possible configurations.